-A recent object of research interest are the conditions under which joint causal effects can be identified from single variable interventions (like in \citet{saengkyongam2020learning}, mentioned above) and the complementary question of the conditions under which single variable interventions can be identified from joint causal effects.
-For the latter task, \citet{jeunen2022disentangling} find the conditions under which single variable interventions can be identified from joint interventions in confounded additive noise models.
+The complementary question of the conditions under which single variable interventions can be identified from joint causal effects has also been studied. \citet{jeunen2022disentangling}, for example, find the conditions under which single variable interventions can be identified from joint interventions in confounded additive noise models.
 In addition to the previous result, \citet{elahi2024identification} study how to obtain all possible causal effects from only some joint interventions in additive noise models with Gaussian noise.

-The task of causal feature selection has been addressed from various perspectives, with the most prominent ones being those based on invariant causal prediction \citep{peters2016causal,heinze2018invariant}.
-While these methods are powerful and do not assume knowledge about which variables in the system were intervened on, they cannot operate in the setting of marginally observed sets of variables, as the causal marginal problem.
+\paragraph{Causal discovery} The task of parental discovery has been addressed from various perspectives, with the most prominent ones being those based on invariant causal prediction \citep{peters2016causal,heinze2018invariant}.
+While these methods are powerful and do not assume knowledge about which variables in the system were intervened upon, they cannot operate in the setting of marginally observed sets of variables, such as the causal marginal problem.

-Furthermore, other lines of research have focused on causal discovery using observational and experimental data using either Bayesian inference methods \citep{cooper1999causal, eaton2007exact}, causal graph conditions \citep{tian2001causal}, combining p-values using meta-analysis methods \citep{tillman2009structure} or constraint-based methods \citep{triantafillou2015constraint}.
+Furthermore, other research has focused on causal discovery using observational and experimental data using either Bayesian inference methods \citep{cooper1999causal, eaton2007exact}, causal graph conditions \citep{tian2001causal}, meta-analysis methods for combining $p$-values \citep{tillman2009structure}, or constraint-based methods \citep{triantafillou2015constraint}.
 A particularly important idea in this line of research is the Joint Causal Inference (JCI) framework \citep{mooij2020joint}, where these ideas were unified.
 However, none of these methods work under the causal marginal problem, which limits their application in heavy missing data problems.

-A method that does allow for causal feature selection, even under this marginal setting is CMAXENT \citep{garrido2022obtaining}.
-However, CMAXENT can only make use of observational data, limiting the amount of information that it can leverage to find the relevant causal features.
+A method that allows for parental discovery, even under this marginal setting is CMAXENT \citep{garrido2022obtaining}.
+However, CMAXENT can only make use of observational data, limiting the amount of information that it can leverage to find the relevant causal parents.
 An extensive comparison of our approach with CMAXENT can be found in \cref{sec:results}.